tvheadend/tvheadend/docs/class/filters.md

 !['Stream filters'](static/img/doc/streamfiltertab.png)

-If any elementary stream is not marked as ignored or exclusive, it is used.
+If any elementary stream is not marked as ignored, used or exlusive, it is used.
+The implicit use rules are marked as last after all user rules.
+Actions like 'empty' which require to know the used streams must not rely on the implicit use rules.

 If you like to ignore unknown elementary streams, add a rule to the end of grid with the any (not defined) comparisons and with the action ignore.